Train Your Employees Properly: Setting the Path for Success

+Train Your Employees Properly.
 Have you ever started a job and never gotten the training you needed to succeed?

 The biggest part of the training process is your company orientation.
 It outlines your company safety beliefs and gives your employees the tools they’ll need to be successful.

 Employees should to go through an actual competency checklist before using equipment.
 They might show up to projects with their training tickets, but you need to ensure employees fully understand rigging standards and know how to use equipment like aerial work platforms, lift trucks, and company vehicles properly.

 Training your employees does nothing but help your company through their on-the-job success.
 You need to ensure you’re giving new employees the proper tools to succeed — and training is a huge key.
-To do a great job, employees need proper training — and it’s your job to ensure you’ve trained them properly.
+Employees need proper training to do a great job.
+And it’s your job to ensure you’ve trained them properly.

 At the end of the day, you’re responsible for your employees’ training.
 Make sure they’re both trained properly and have gone through your competency checklist to help with everyone’s success.